 Pleasanton is no exception.
-As of the fall semester of the 2011-12 school year, there were 19 documented cases of bullying, according to Kevin Johnson, the district's senior director of pupil services.
-So far in 2012-13, he said there have been 17, so the number of reported cases will likely be lower than a year ago.
+As of the 2011-12 school year, there were 19 documented cases of bullying, according to Kevin Johnson, the district's senior director of pupil services.
+So far in 2012-13, he said there have been 17, so the number of reported cases will likely be higher than a year ago.

 Those are just the ones that were reported; a 2010 study showed that the majority of bullying is only reported when it escalates to physical violence, and only about 40% of the time, even then.